cberret/teaching-data-computational-journalism/chapter_4_model_curricula_in_data_and_computation.md

 Schools may also consider working more coursework in data and computation for other programs and concentrations.
 Students focused on investigative reporting, for instance, would benefit from additional coursework on finding stories in data, perhaps even as an additional requirement.

-Introductory and Required Journalism Classes Integrating Data and Computation
+## Introductory and Required Journalism Classes Integrating Data and Computation

-Basic Graphics, Video, and Multimedia
+### Basic Graphics, Video, and Multimedia

 how and why to integrate data: Different schools may teach a variety of visual tools under the heading of graphic, video, multimedia, or digital media.
 There are productive ways for data and computation to be integrated into these lessons, however the classes are structured.
 Data visualization would dovetail with instruction in other graphical storytelling methods such as design and video, for instance, while a general familiarity with news apps could be developed in multimedia classes.

-skills to integrate: Simple tools for building charts, maps, and timelines.
+Skills to integrate: Simple tools for building charts, maps, and timelines.
 Include building maps and basic data charts, visualizations and timelines, plus an overview on news apps.

-possible assignments:
+Possible Assignments:

 *   Use simple tools (Google Fusion, CartoDB, or Esri’s Story Maps) to locate the availability of a public service across a geographic area.
 *   Use simple online charting tools to illustrate changes in the annual budgets of several government offices.
 *   Include data visualization within a video to provide context and enhance the story.

-Media Law and Ethics
+### Media Law and Ethics

 how and why to integrate data: Legal considerations form one of the core concerns of data journalists: making public records requests can be one of the most fruitful avenues for reporting, but also one of the most frustrating.
 Journalism students should learn the relevant public records laws at the state and federal levels.